UW-GAC/analysis_pipeline/README.md

 	`variant_include_file` | `NA` | RData file with vector of variant.id to use.
 	`n_pcs` | `20` | Number of PCs to return.
 	`n_pair` | `6` | Number of PCs in include in the pairs plot.
+	`n_corr_vars` | `10e6` | Number of variants to sample across the genome for PC-variant correlation plots.
 	`n_perpage` | `4` | Number of PC-variant correlation plots to stack in a single page.
 The number of png files generated will be `ceiling(n_pcs/n_perpage)`.
 	`thin` | `TRUE` | Logical for whether to thin points in the PC-variant correlation plots.
 	`phenotype_file` | `NA` | RData file with AnnotatedDataFrame of phenotypes.
 Used for color-coding PCA plots by group.
 	`group` | `NA` | Name of column in `phenotype_file` containing group variable.

-3. [PC-Relate](http://www.ncbi.nlm.nih.gov/pubmed/26748516) to estimate kinship coefficients adjusted for population structure and admixture using PCs
+4. [PC-Relate](http://www.ncbi.nlm.nih.gov/pubmed/26748516) to estimate kinship coefficients adjusted for population structure and admixture using PCs

     `pcrelate.py`
     1. `pcrelate.R`